-86. Ireland welcomed the Nationwide Ceasefire Agreement but was concerned about restrictions on the media and freedom of expression.
+86. Ireland welcomed the nationwide ceasefire agreement but was concerned about restrictions on the media and on freedom of expression.

-87. Israel welcomed the democratization process with the constructive engagement of the international community.
+87. Israel welcomed the democratization process undertaken with the constructive engagement of the international community.

-88. Italy commended progress towards democratization and national reconciliation and encouraged Myanmar to continue on this path.
+88. Italy commended progress towards democratization and national reconciliation and encouraged Myanmar to continue on that path.

-89. Japan welcomed the National Ceasefire Agreement and highlighted the importance that elections be conducted in a free and fair manner.
+89. Japan welcomed the national ceasefire agreement and highlighted the importance of conducting elections in a free and fair manner.

-90. Kuwait acknowledged the steps taken by Myanmar to seek the root causes of the recent violence in the Rakhine State.
+90. Kuwait acknowledged the steps taken by Myanmar to identify the root causes of the recent violence in Rakhine State.

-91. The Lao People's Democratic Republic welcomed progress in promoting freedom of expression and assembly, improving educational programme, health care services, and empowerment of women.
+91. The Lao People's Democratic Republic welcomed progress in promoting the freedoms of expression and of assembly, improving the educational programme and health-care services and empowering women.

-92. Latvia encouraged Myanmar to make better use of the valuable expertise of Special Procedure mandate holders.
+92. Latvia encouraged Myanmar to make better use of the valuable expertise of special procedures mandate holders.

-93. Libya expressed concern about human rights violations and racial discrimination faced by the Rohingya in their civil, political and cultural life.
+93. Libya expressed concern about human rights violations and racial discrimination faced by Rohingya in their civil, political and cultural life.